-Missing Two-Year-Old Milwaukee Girl Found Dead Along The Highway
+Missing 2-Year-Old Milwaukee Girl Found Dead Along The Highway

 This past Monday, a woman named Sierra Robinson was shot dead inside an apartment in Milwaukee, Minnesota.
 By the time police got to the scene, Robinson’s 2-year-old daughter Noelani was no where in sight.
 Law enforcement quickly determined that the shooter was the little girls father, Dariaz Higgins.
 They suspected that Higgins had taken Noelani with him when he fled the scene.
 They then issued an Amber Alert in hopes of locating the 2-year-old before it was too late, according to Fox News.

 The FBI was brought in to help with the case and a $5,000 reward was soon offered for Noelani’s safe return to her loved ones.
-Family of the little girl spoke out pleading with her captor to bring her home.
+The family of the little girl spoke out pleading with her captor to bring her home.
 Police stated that Higgins and Robinson had once been romantically involved but were no longer a couple at the time the incident occurred.
 Robinson reportedly left her daughter with Higgins when she moved to Las Vegas last month.
 She’d returned home to retrieve Noelani when things went awry.
 Law enforcement claimed that Higgins had a dark past and had once served as a pimp for Sierra.
 When Noelani went missing, they worried she could become a victim of human trafficking if they did not act fast.
 Unfortunately, the search came to a devastating end.

 Beautiful artwork of Noelani Robinson — shared with us by artist Tre Smith II.
 Rest in peace, Noelani. ❤️ https://t.co/aF9WWq1kZw pic.twitter.com/RrvGt6sRbf